Making Your Choices

 Entry requirements

-To join Sixth Form, you will need at least five GCSEs at grades 9–4, including either English or Maths.
+Our general entry requirement is a minimum of five GCSEs at grades 9–4, including either English or Maths.

 Submitting your application and making changes